DSPN/DataStaxDay/labs/Lab 3 - Primary Keys.md

 Since Cassandra use cases are typically focused on performance and up-time, it's critical to understand how Primary Key (PK) definition, query capabilities, and performance are related.

-Here's how to do the exercise
+Here's how to do the exercise:

 1. Use these CQL scripts to create tables and populate data: https://github.com/chudro/Cassandra-Primary-Key-Exercise/blob/rich-mods-1/Cassandra-Primary-Key-Tables-Data.cql You'll notice all tables are exactly the same except for the primary key definition.